Shehu Buba Umar: Constituency projects

-Bauchi South being a predominantly Agriculture community in need of development, Shehu Buba fashioned out a "Masterplan of Service" development Blueprint focusing on jobs creation, farming Support, upgrading road network, rural electrification and community development.
+As Bauchi South is predominantly an agricultural community in need of development, Umar fashioned a "Masterplan of Service" development blueprint focusing on job creation, farming support, upgrading road network, rural electrification and community development.

 Farming

-Shehu Buba empower 2000 youth and women farmers across the seven local government area that comprised the Bauchi South Senatorial District with high quality hybrid seedling, fertiliser, tractors and other farming materials for dry season support as part of part agriculture transformation to boost food production.
+Umar empowered 2000 youth and women farmers across the seven local government areas that comprised the Bauchi South Senatorial District, with high quality hybrid seedling, fertiliser, tractors and other farming materials for dry season support as part of part agriculture transformation to boost food production.

-Community Development
+Community development

-Between 2023 and 2025 Shehu Buba sank a total of 500 units of hand pump boreholes, 50 solar powered overhead tanks for the seven local government of Bauchi South Senatorial District.
+Between 2023 and 2025, Umar sank a total of 500 units of hand pump boreholes, 50 solar powered overhead tanks for the seven local government of Bauchi South Senatorial District.